 2. It takes a long time to transfer files.

 4. After deleting the D drive, applications or services that run from D drive will stop working.

 5. In a special situation, You have to delete other volumes together

-Using the 3rd party tool not only make things easier but also helps you solve the low disk problem.
+Using the 3rd party tool can make things easier.